 If there was any sound in the room before then it was silenced with that statement.
 Losing your magic was unthinkable!
-When you live in the magical world you use your magic in almost every daily task.
-Cooking, cleaning, any type of work.
-Most purebloods couldn't survive two months in the real world if they were robbed of their powers.
+When you live in the magical world you use your magic in almost every daily task, such as cooking, cleaning and in fact, in any type of work.
+Most purebloods couldn't survive two months in the real world, if they were robbed of their powers.

 Harry actually chuckled at this statement.
 "Yes I suppose leaving my friends is a high price.
 But those other things?
 Good fucking riddance.
 I'd rather be an alive muggle than a dead wizard and that is what I will undoubtedly be if I stay in this damn school!"